I hit the deck; a door slams shut,

 a tiny seed is sown.

-I reach the roof and wheeze a breath,
+I reach the roof and wheeze a breath;

-she murmurs something witty.
+she murmurs something witty,

-And then I see the towering clouds,
+and then I see the towering clouds,

 that bear down on the city.

-Grey and purple, hints of green,
+Grey and purple, hints of green—

-but one thing is for certain.
+but one thing is for certain:

-The flashes from their inside,
+the flashes from their innards,

-betray the danger-hiding curtain.
+betray the mask of danger's curtain.

-I feel the drops of water and,
+I feel the drops of water, and

-my nerves at once release,
+my nerves at once release;

-Impulse after impulse,
+impulse after impulse,

-like alarms that will not cease.
+like alarms that never cease.

 "We have to move" she says at once,

-and I will not resist.
+and I will not resist,

 She pulls a rope and hoists a track